 What about my job?

-There are some jobs which you cannot do as a bankrupt eg MP, company director.
+There are some jobs which you cannot do as a bankrupt eg be an MP, be a company director.
 In some professions – solicitors, accountants, financial advisers – you may be prohibited by your professional body from practising whilst bankrupt, although it may be possible to find a similar role for which you do not technically need to have the relevant professional qualification.

 If you are in the police, need a security check or you must inform your employer if you go bankrupt (this includes some jobs with banks), you might assume you will lose your job.
 However, the important thing for this sort of job is normally that they don’t like employing people with large financial problems because of concerns about fraud or blackmail.
 By going bankrupt you are getting rid of your debts and by telling your HR department you are eliminating the chance of blackmail.
 So have a discussion with your HR department in confidence as it is possible that you will not lose your job.